Food Pantry Virus Update & Response

 The 220 pantry is going to continue serving our community but there will be a basic change in format, and we will begin doing a drive-through pantry on Saturdays, twice a month, beginning March 28.
 The 220 food pantry serves residents between Sheridan and Yale Avenue, and between 21st and 41st, along with church members, and those referred by Hoover or ACA.

-The drive-through pantry dates at this point will be March 28, April 11 and April 25.
 We are not taking appointments at this time.
-People are encouraged to drive through between the hours of 10 o'clock and noon on those Saturdays.
+People are encouraged to drive through between the hours of 9:00-11:00am on those Saturdays.
 People do not need to get out of their cars but can receive prepackaged groceries through the windows of their cars, and information will be obtained verbally.

 Drive Through Pantry Open: